Diamondback terrapin: Adaptations to their environment

 Terrapins look much like their freshwater relatives, but are well adapted to the near shore marine environment.
 They have several adaptations that allow them to survive in varying salinities.
 They can live in full strength salt water for extended periods, and their skin is largely impermeable to salt.
 Terrapins have lachrymal salt glands, not present in their relatives, which are used primarily when the turtle is dehydrated.
 They can distinguish between drinking water of different salinities.
 Terrapins also exhibit unusual and sophisticated behavior to obtain fresh water, including drinking the freshwater surface layer that can accumulate on top of salt water during rainfall and raising their heads into the air with mouths open to catch falling rain drops.

 Terrapins are strong swimmers.
 They have strongly webbed hind feet, but not flippers like sea turtles do.
 Like their relatives (Graptemys), they have strong jaws for crushing shells of prey, such as clams and snails.
 This is especially true of females, who have larger and more muscular jaws than males.

 Subspecies

-Seven subspecies are recognized, including the nominate race.
+Seven subspecies are recognized, including the nominate race, but not all of them may be truly distinct: